 Example: Below, you can see how a compressed cross nut forces together the head and body.
 When installed in a van, the cross nut pinches the metal frame to create a strong, permanent grip.

-Though there is a DIY installation method that is cheaper, we VERY MUCH recommend getting an actual installation tool.
+Though there is a cheaper DIY installation method, we highly recommend getting the official installation tool.
 It will save you lots of time, mental frustration, and unnecessary hand cramps.
 Trust us.
-We did the DIY method and it just isn’t worth it.
+We did the DIY method, and it just wasn’t worth it.

 Most importantly, this tool ensures that all your cross nuts are VERY TIGHTLY compressed onto your van’s frame.
 Some of our hand-cranked cross nuts don’t adhere very well to the metal wall and freely rotate.